 Youth in a Changing World

-The Committee on Global Thought launched a new research project, “Thoughts on a Changing World,” in April 2017, by hosting a virtual conversation among participants on campus and at Columbia’s nine Global Centers to discuss issues that appeared most pressing in our respective local contexts.
-The goal of this genuinely Global Think-in was to generate questions about the changing world that would help set the research agenda for the CGT project.
+In April 2017, the Committee on Global Thought launched the research project, “Thoughts on a Changing World,” by hosting a virtual conversation among participants on campus and at Columbia’s nine Global Centers to discuss issues that appeared most pressing in local contexts.
+The goal of this genuinely Global Think-in was to generate questions about the changing world that would set the research agenda for the CGT project.

 One unexpected outcome of the global conversation was the emphasis placed on youth in every location, whether Amman, Nairobi, Mumbai, or New York: youth and work, youth and technology, youth and identity, youth and politics, and so on.
 The demographic surge in Africa (11 million youth people entering the job market annually), India (the world’s largest youth population), and the Arab Middle East (60% of the population is under 25), coupled with chronic youth unemployment, which afflicts developed as well as developing countries, means that youth are both a local and global challenge.
 Concerns about youth, repeated in diverse contexts, suggested that the first phase of the larger project should be Youth in a Changing World (YCW).